Biography

 Teaching

-My main teaching is on the MSc Medical Statisics at the University of Leicester.
+When I worked at the University of Leicester my main teaching was on the MSc Medical Statisics course.
 I was a student on this course way back in $1991 / 1992$.

 Contact